dotnet/llilc/Documentation/msilc-jit-eh.md

  5. [ ] Support for other target architectures
  6. [ ] Support for ahead-of-time compilation

-(Note: The relative order of 4/5/6 is TBD, based on future priorities.)
+(Note: The relative order of optimizations vs. other targets vs. ahead-of-time is TBD, based on future priorities.)

 ## Open Questions
 1. Can filter outlining leverage some of the same outlining utilities used by the late outlining of handlers in LLVM, or is it best performed directly in the reader?